abhiag/nubit_light_Node/README.md

 curl -sL1 https://nubit.sh | bash

-CTRL + A + D (this command is use to switch the running matrix Screen)
+CTRL + A + D (this command is used to switch the running matrix Screen)

+nano mnemonic.txt (save the Seeds Phrase)

 to check the node again = screen -r nubitga